A New Year, a New UT Health Austin

 The Comprehensive Fetal Care Center is the only fetal care center in Central Texas.

-Pediatric and Adolescent Gynecology services are available through a clinical partnership between Dell Children’s Medical Center and UT Health Austin, the clinical practice of the Dell Medical School at The University of Texas at Austin.
+Pediatric and Adolescent Gynecology services are available through a clinical partnership between Dell Children’s Medical Center and UT Health Austin.

 Pediatric and Adolescent Gynecology services are available to treat and manage gynecologic conditions affecting children and adolescents (21 years and younger).
 From ovarian cysts in the neonate to problems with puberty or difficulties with periods, we are here to address any gynecologic concerns and medical conditions that may impact your child.